mattbrock/k8s-minikube-eks/README.md

 	NAME        TYPE           CLUSTER-IP      EXTERNAL-IP                                                              PORT(S)          AGE
 	nginx-svc   LoadBalancer   10.100.51.154   a7ddfba7461144ebbb6ad2be87dc9127-897879486.eu-west-2.elb.amazonaws.com   8000:31815/TCP   96s

-Using the external IP obtained above, it should now be possible to check the web app in a browser using the following URL, changing the domain to the one you've received from EKS, but retaining port 8000 at the end:
+It should now be possible to check the web app in a browser using the following URL, changing the domain to the one you've received from EKS in the EXTERNAL-IP column, but retaining port 8000 at the end:

 `http://a7ddfba7461144ebbb6ad2be87dc9127-897879486.eu-west-2.elb.amazonaws.com:8000`

+(It may take a couple of minutes before this responds, whilst the ELB is provisioned.)

-Check the front-end (nginx deployment) and back-end (simple-webapp deployment) logs:
+Check the front-end (nginx Deployment) and back-end (simple-webapp Deployment) logs to see that the requests came in:

     $ kubectl logs -l app=nginx
     192.168.82.170 - - [22/Aug/2023:14:28:28 +0000] "GET / HTTP/1.1" 200 418 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/116.0.0.0 Safari/537.36" "-"